vatesfr/xen-orchestra/purchase.md

 # Purchase

-You can buy XOA in multiple way, depending of you need:
+You can buy XOA in multiple way, depending of you need.
+Click on the following links to have more documentation:

 * for your company (direct)
 * through your purchase department (purchaser)